-Artists who have been nominated will be notified in late February 2021, and invited to apply using the Center's online application system.
+Artists who have been nominated will be notified in early February 2022, and invited to apply using the Center's online application system.
 Applications consist of a written statement responding to the three application questions, and samples of the applicant's work, which vary in scope and form according to the artist's field and practice.
-Applications must be submitted through the online system by Monday, April 5, 2021.
+Applications must be submitted through the online system by Monday, March 21, 2022.
 All applicants are encouraged to meet with Pew Fellowships staff to discuss their application in advance of the submission deadline.